Miguel Enríquez (privateer): Caballero and Captain of the Land and Seas

-In 1707, Enríquez issued a letter to the Spanish king stating that he had placed two vessels near the Leeward and Windward Islands to guard their coasts.
-He also emphasized his loss of six other ships in battles against opposition from Jamaica and Curaçao.
-Enríquez requested to be placed in charge of a company based there or in the adjacent locales of Havana or Cartagena.
-The War Board of the Indies ignored his request, and some members even argued that to extend his stay in Puerto Rico he should only be recognized as Captain of the Sea, instead of the higher title of Captain of the Sea and War.
-The authorities could not jeopardize the success attained by Enríquez's privateering fleet, which has gathered positive feedback from the local government.
-However, they could not reward his efforts with a lesser title either.
-Following a heated debate, the Board decided to grant him the title of Captain of the Sea and War.
-Enríquez actually planned this outcome, organizing his local influence so that the communications that reached the Crown were largely positive.
-This correspondence was being sent years before this, by 1705 these letters were granting him the responsibility for controlling contraband and pirates in the coasts of Puerto Rico.
 With the delay or failure to arrive of the Real Situado, the governors were forced to collect money from the wealthier residents to make do.
 Enríquez loaned money to the government since 1705 and noted this when issuing his requests.
 He was officially recognized as Captain of the Sea and War on July 11, 1710.
 By then Enríquez had become notably active in defending both Puerto Rico and the other Spanish interests in the Caribbean.
 His privateering fleet had become such a key to local stability that they were the ones responsible for safeguarding the residents when storms or famine struck the island.
-He continued to loan money to the government, advancing a sum of 11,497 pieces of eight between 1708–12.
 By 1708, Enríquez had become a renowned man, gaining the attention of Phillip V himself due to his work.
 That same year, one of his ships brought the loot of a British vessel captured off Tortola to the port of Cumaná.
 The authorities forced the privateers to sell the cargo in their port and retained two thirds of the earnings.
 Enríquez was angered by this development and contacted the king, who responded by ordering a full restitution.
+He became the colonial government's main creditor, lending it the sum of 11,497 pieces of eight between 1708 and 1712.